henrysky/astroNN/docs/source/quick_start.rst

     git clone --depth=1 https://github.com/henrysky/astroNN

-and run the following command to install after you open a command line window in the package folder:
+and run the following command to install after you open a command line window in the package folder to install:

 .. prompt:: bash $

+    python -m pip install .

+or to develop:

+.. prompt:: bash $

-    python setup.py install
+    python -m pip install -e .

 Prerequisites
 ---------------